slip-slap/slip-slap.github.io/_posts/2017-03-08-language-english-body-clothes.md

 2. you fly is open
 3. Where did I leave my knitting needles?
 4. you pant stuck on your leg.
+5. I got coffee on my shirt and can't get rid of the stain.

 #### Phrase